 “High knees” refers to an exercise or running drill that involves sprinting in place or in a forward direction while driving your knees as high up as possible towards your chest.

-High knees is also an excellent exercise to include in your warm-up for workouts because it’s a total-body movement that can be considered a dynamic stretching exercise as much as it is a cardio and metabolic one.
+Performing high knees is also great to include in your warm-up for strength training or running workouts because it’s a total-body movement that can be considered a dynamic stretching exercise as much as it is a cardiovascular and metabolic one.

-One of the benefits of high knees is that the exercise engages nearly all of the major muscles in the body, which boosts caloric burn and helps get your heart rate elevated quickly.
+One of the benefits of high knees is that the exercise engages nearly all of the major muscles in the body, which boosts caloric burn and helps raise heart rate quickly, making it a total body workout.

-High knees strengthen the glutes, hamstrings, quads, and calves in the lower body.
+High knees strengthen lower body muscles such as the glutes, hamstrings, quads, and calves.
 You use your calves more than in regular running because the high knees exercise forces you onto the ball of your foot.
 Strong calves help with uphill running and sprinting strength and power.

 The quads help with knee extension and hip flexion.
 Strong quads reduce the stress and load on the knee joint by absorbing and supporting the force in the muscle rather than the cartilage, connective tissues, and bones in the joint.

-The high knees exercise strengthens the quads more than jogging or running normally because the legs are driving up and down with greater velocity and force.
+The high knees exercise strengthens the quadriceps more than jogging or running normally because the legs drive up and down with greater velocity and force.

 The high knees exercise also strengthens the hip flexors and abs.
 These anterior muscles help drive your knees up to your chest, keep your torso erect, and prevent slouching or leaning.
-A strong core promotes better running economy, proper breathing mechanics, and optimal running form.
+Strong core muscles promote better running economy, proper breathing mechanics, and proper form.

-Finally, high knees strengthens muscles in the upper body involved in your arm drive, including the back (traps, lats, erector spinae, and rhomboids), your chest, shoulders, and the biceps and triceps in your arms.
+Finally, high knees strengthens muscles in the upper body involved in arm drive, including the back (traps, lats, erector spinae, and rhomboids), chest, shoulders, and biceps and triceps in your arms.

 How to Do High Knees

 There are two primary ways to perform high knees: high knees running in place or high knees sprinting forward.
-Both versions are effective forms of cardio exercise, and both will provide most of the benefits of the high knees exercise.
+Both versions are effective forms of cardio exercise, providing most of the benefits of the high knees exercise.

 The decision to do high knees running in place or high knees moving forward is dependent primarily on the space you have available and your personal preference.